 The result above differs depending on the circuit and can only be used as a reference.

-- 8. The resistance values shown in figure 1.7 are recommended. - For the pin processing in cases where the emulator is not used, refer to the hardware manual of the related MCU.
+For the pin processing when the emulator is not used, refer to the hardware manual of the related MCU.

 Figure 1.7 Recommended Circuit for Connection between the H-UDI Port Connector and the MCU (14-Pin Type)